-When Planning is Not Enough: Fighting Unhealthy Snacking Habits by Mental Contrasting With Implementation Intentions (MCII)
+Study #4: When Planning is Not Enough: Fighting Unhealthy Snacking Habits by Mental Contrasting With Implementation Intentions (MCII)

 This study explored whether mental contrasting used in combination with implementation intentions could improve eating behavior.
-Across all conditions, participants went through the visualization procedure once, and were then asked to complete a food diary for the next week.
+Across all conditions, participants went through the visualization procedure once and were then asked to complete a food diary for the next week.

-Those in the mental contrasting + implementation intentions condition consumed about 10% more pieces of fruit, and got about 40% fewer calories from unhealthy snacks.
+Those in the mental contrasting + implementation intentions condition consumed about 10% more pieces of fruit and got about 40% fewer calories from unhealthy snacks.
 Those in the implementation intentions only condition did no better than those in the control condition; however, used in combination, increased the effectiveness of mental contrasting by more than 30%.

 Of interest is the fact that the typical implementation intention procedure was not followed – participants were asked to visualize their intentions.
-This added addition of visualization is what gave birth to my suggestion of MCIIPV.

 4. Adriaanse, M. A., Oettingen, G., Gollwitzer, P. M., Hennes, E. P., de Ridder, D. T., & De Wit, J. B. (2010).
 When planning is not enough: Fighting unhealthy snacking habits by mental contrasting with implementation intentions (MCII).
 European Journal of Social Psychology, 40(7), 1277-1293.

-Mental Contrasting Facilities Academic Performance in School Children
+Study #5: Mental Contrasting Facilities Academic Performance in School Children

 In this study, the usefulness of mental contrasting for improving the academic performance of children was explored.
 Students were asked to either mental contrast of positive-future visualize regarding a quiz they would be taking in two weeks.